overclockworked64/wrath/README.md

 ## Results

-In a lab environment with four cores and a direct 15m Category 6e link to the target router, `wrath` managed to inspect 64K ports in several seconds.
+In a lab environment with four cores and a direct 15m Category 6e link to the target router, `wrath` managed to inspect 64K ports in under 4 seconds.

 ```sh
 $ time sudo $pyexe -m wrath 192.168.1.1 -r 0-65535 -i enp5s0